Bernardo-MG/java-patterns/readme.md

 # Java Patterns
-Common design patterns for Java.
+A collection of common design pattern.

 Not all the design patterns have been included in this library.
 This is a compilation of only those which I've needed, and only if there wasn't any available implementation for them.

 For each of them an interface and, when possible, also a basic implementation are offered.

 Currently the patterns included are as follows:
-* Command and Executor patterns.
-For encapsulating code executions.
+- The **Command**, and the **CommandExecutor**, help to encapsulate code inside an object.
+- The **Outputter** allows writing for files, or just sending structures, without worrying about the actual implementation.
+- The **Parser** transforms one object into another, keeping as much of the data intact as possible.
+- The **Prototype** permits creating an identical copy of a base template.
-* Repository pattern.
-To access persistent entities as if they were on a list.
+- The **Repository** allows handling data persistence as if you were working on a collection.
-* Parser pattern.
-To transform a data structure into another.
-* Outputter pattern.
-To send data structures through output operations.
-* Prototype pattern.
-To easily create copies of existing entities.

 ## Webpage
 Currently the project has no webpage.

-### Documentation webpage
+### Documentation webpages
-You can consult the current status and general info of the project on the [Maven site][] and the [development Maven site][].
+You can consult the current status and general info of the project on the [Maven site][maven-release].

-General code documentation can be found on the [Javadoc site][] and the [development Javadoc site][].
+General code documentation can be found on the [Javadoc site][javadoc-release].

+Also, if needed, these pages can be generated from the project with Maven.

+#### Development Documentation webpages
-The development sites are always generated from the latest development commit.
+Documentation pages are also generated for the latest commit on the 'develop' branch.

+There is a [development Maven site][maven-develop] and a [development Javadoc site][javadoc-develop].

 ## Status
 The project is still under development, so expect a certain degree of volatility.